byggemandboesen/TradeFinder/README.md

         "guild_id": 01234567890123456789,
         "alerts_channel": 09876543210987654321,
         "volume_breakout_channel": ""
+    },
+    "pairs": []
 }
-}
 ```
 One should also add the guild id (server id) when using the bot.
 This will make slash-commands available immediately after the bot is run.<br>
 **NOTE** that the ```"volume_breakout_channel"``` is left empty, or rather as "".
 This will disable high volume breakout scraping.
-If this is not desired, please insert the id of the channel you wish to receive alerts in.
+If this is not desired, please insert the id of the channel you wish to receive alerts in. <br>

+The same goes for the `pairs: []` list, which is left empty by defult.
+If any symbol pairs are added to this list, then the bot will only look for high volume breakouts on these trading pairs.

 ## Features
 This section will cover the available commands and how to use them.
 This will be updated as commands change and when commands are removed/added. <br>